Breastfeeding and complementary feeding: importance, challenges and protection in emergencies

 When breastfeeding is a positive experience, its practice reinforces itself.
 Similarly, when it is not established or carried out correctly, its practice becomes increasingly difficult.
 For example, when exclusive breastfeeding is replaced by formula milk or accompanied by the premature introduction of other foods or liquids, several negative effects occur.
 First, the use of these other foods results in a lower intake of breast milk, which is much more nutritious and has more protective effects than any other alternative.
 Additionally, the baby's demand for breast milk decreases, along with the sucking stimulus, and ultimately, milk production diminishes.
 Without support, mothers facing this situation may be forced to rely entirely on the substitutes for breast milk that initiated the problem.

-Promoting breastfeeding involves more than just explaining its benefits.
-It is essential to ensure that choosing breastfeeding is perceived as the most advantageous, convenient, and easy option for mothers, who are the ones that must make and continue this decision.
-It should also be regarded as the best option by their partners and families, who need to support the mothers.
-Therefore, it is necessary to approach this objective from health centers and hospitals, but also from the community and public health policies, always considering gender equity.
+Promoting breastfeeding is not simply a matter of explaining its benefits.
+It is necessary to ensure that choosing breastfeeding becomes the most advantageous, convenient, and easy option for mothers to adopt and sustain, as they are the ones who must make and continue this decision (ENN & IFE Core Group, 2021)Emergency Nutrition Network & Infant Feeding in Emergencies Core Group.
+(2021).
+Operational guidance on breastfeeding counselling in emergencies. https://www.ennonline.net/resource/ife/operational-guidance-breastfeeding-counselling-emergencies.
+It must also be perceived as the best option by their partners and families, who must support mothers.
+For this reason, it is necessary to address this goal from health centres and hospitals, but also from the community and public health policies, and always from a gender equity perspective.

-The information that mothers, their families, and their communities have about breastfeeding will largely determine the decisions they make regarding the nutrition and care of their future children.
-Therefore, the promotion of breastfeeding should begin as soon as pregnancy is confirmed and continue through childbirth and the postpartum period.
+The information that mothers, their families, and their communities have about breastfeeding will largely determine the decisions they make about the feeding and care of their future children.
+For this reason, breastfeeding promotion must begin as soon as pregnancy is known and continue through childbirth and the postpartum period (WHO, 2017)World Health Organization.
+(2017).
+Guideline: Protecting, promoting and supporting breastfeeding in facilities providing maternity and newborn services.
+World Health Organization. https://www.who.int/publications/i/item/9789241550086.

-Prenatal follow-up visits are a key opportunity.
-They can be complemented by additional activities such as "courses" on childbirth preparation and newborn care.
-The information offered during this period should cover the importance and benefits of breastfeeding for the health of the baby and the mother and the family economy.
-It should also address techniques and skills for successful breastfeeding, the challenges and difficulties that may appear, how to overcome them, and the support services available to make breastfeeding a positive experience.
+Antenatal follow-up consultations are a key opportunity.
+These can be complemented with additional activities such as childbirth preparation and newborn care classes.
+The information provided during this period should cover the importance and benefits of breastfeeding for the health of the baby and the mother, and for the family's finances.
+It should also address techniques and skills for successful breastfeeding, the challenges and difficulties that may arise, how to overcome them, and the support services available to make breastfeeding a positive experience.

-The moment of childbirth is also fundamental.
-Generally, a little help is enough for a newborn to initiate breastfeeding in the first hour of life with ease.
-From that moment on, it will be the baby’s own sucking that stimulates the release of maternal prolactin and the immediate production of milk.
-Therefore, it is important to place the baby on the mother with skin-to-skin contact.
-This also fosters a wonderful emotional bond, proper temperature regulation, and the transfer of protective bacteria to the newborn.
-Alongside this, the mother should be guided and given additional advice for a good latch, recommended to breastfeed exclusively on demand, informed about the risks of using bottles, and kept with the baby in the same room.
-Health institutions should have appropriate policies and trained staff to ensure compliance with all these measures.
+The moment of birth is also fundamental.
+Generally, just a little assistance is enough for a newborn to begin breastfeeding easily within the first hour of life.
+From that moment on, it is the baby's own sucking that stimulates the release of maternal prolactin and the immediate production of milk.
+It is therefore important to place the baby on the mother with skin-to-skin contact.
+This also promotes a wonderful emotional bond, proper temperature regulation, and the transfer of protective bacteria to the newborn.
+Alongside this, the mother should be guided and given additional advice to ensure a good latch, exclusive on-demand breastfeeding should be recommended, the risks of using bottles should be explained, and the baby and mother should be kept in the same room.
+Healthcare institutions must have adequate policies and trained staff to ensure compliance with all of these measures (WHO, 2018)WHO & UNICEF.
+(2018).
+Implementation guidance: Protecting, promoting, and supporting breastfeeding in facilities providing maternity and newborn services — the revised Baby-friendly Hospital Initiative 2018.
+World Health Organization. https://www.who.int/publications/i/item/9789241513807.

-After discharge and throughout the duration of breastfeeding, mothers, their partners, and families should be able to access some form of additional support to address any questions that may arise over time.
-This also helps to clarify rumors or contradictory messages they receive from other sources of information.
+After discharge and throughout the entire duration of breastfeeding, mothers, their partners, and families should have access to some form of additional support to resolve any doubts that may arise over time.
+This also helps to address rumours and contradictory messages they receive from other information sources (ENN & IFE Core Group, 2021)Emergency Nutrition Network & Infant Feeding in Emergencies Core Group.
+(2021).
+Operational guidance on breastfeeding counselling in emergencies. https://www.ennonline.net/resource/ife/operational-guidance-breastfeeding-counselling-emergencies.

 The creation of support groups and networks among mothers and families going through a similar life stage can be very helpful in identifying and properly overcoming difficulties.
 Examples of difficulties include the self-perception of producing insufficient milk or of insufficient quality, or the incorrect interpretation of normal baby behaviors as signs of a problem.
 Some issues, which are easy to prevent or address, often lead to the introduction of supplements or artificial formulas, and to the premature and definitive cessation of breastfeeding and its benefits.